Memory in Non-Monotonic Stress Response of an Athermal Disordered Solid: Discussion

 \section{Discussion}

-In this work we demonstrate that a model athermal solid made of a binary mixture of soft (harmonic) spheres can serve as a canonical model for understanding the non-monotonic response seen recently in a {diverse} type of athermal systems.
+In this work we demonstrate that a model athermal solid made of a binary mixture of soft (harmonic) particles can serve as a canonical model for understanding the non-monotonic response seen recently in a {diverse} type of athermal systems subjected to multi--step variations of the control parameter.
 Although the particular model we study has been used before to understand the rheology~\cite{durianPRL1995, DurianPRE1997} and aging of athermal systems~\cite{chacko19}, we have deployed it here for the first time to explore and understand two--step and three--step non-equilibrium experiments similar in spirit to the Kovacs protocol.

 Our results show that this athermal system exhibits memory-like effects that can be understood from Linear Response Theory.
-Indeed, as long as we are in the regime of small perturbations $|\delta h/h| \ll 1$ the only ingredient needed for the LRT is the one-step relaxation function (Eq.~\eqref{suscept}).
-If {the decay of this relaxation function is} slow enough (compared to e.g.\ an exponential) a non-monotonic response is expected for a two--step or three--step protocol.
-This follows from the structure of Eq.~\eqref{twopred} and Eq.~\eqref{threepred} (this observation was also pointed out in Ref.~\cite{diezemann2011memory}).
+Indeed, as long as we are in the regime of small perturbations, the only ingredient needed for the LRT is the step response function (Eq.~\eqref{suscept}).
+If {the decay of this function is} slow enough (compared to e.g.\ an exponential) a non-monotonic response is expected for a two--step or three--step protocol.
+This follows from the structure of Eq.~\eqref{twopred} and Eq.~\eqref{threepred} (the same observation was also pointed out in Ref.~\cite{diezemann2011memory}).
+We note that we have checked the generality of this statement by considering a particle model with a different, Hertzian interaction.
+We found that it also exhibits a logarithmic decay of the pressure response to compression, and would therefore expect qualitatively the same phenomenology under multi--step protocols as for the harmonic repulsion considered above.

 For the Kovacs--like two--step protocol, the way in which memory is displayed is via a relation between $t_{\rm w}$ and $t_p$ (or $h_p$).
-For our case an asymptotic relation for large $t_{\rm w}$ can be derived (Eq.~\eqref{asymptotictp}), which is linear and independent of the details of the step response function $\chi(t)$.
-This linear scaling has already been observed in athermal systems and its origin lies in the logarithmic behavior of the relaxation function (see for instance Refs.~\cite{lahini2017nonmonotonic, he2019}).
+Using for the susceptibility the logarithmic fit function in Eq.~\eqref{singlepfit}, as proposed previously for experimental data in Ref.~\cite{lahini2017nonmonotonic}, an asymptotic relation for large $t_{\rm w}$ can be derived (Eq.~\eqref{asymptotictp}).
+This relation is linear and independent of the parameters used in the logarithmic fit of the step response function $\chi(t)$.
+This linear scaling has already been observed in athermal systems and its origin lies in the logarithmic behavior of the step response function (see for instance Refs.~\cite{lahini2017nonmonotonic, he2019}).
+Here we have derived this scaling on the basis of Linear Response Theory, which constitutes a new result in itself.